itera-io/terraform-provider-taikun/docs/data-sources/app_instance.md

 - `parameters_base64` (String) A base64 encoded file containing parameters for the application.
 - `parameters_yaml` (String) A path to a valid yaml file that includes the parameters for the application.
 - `project_id` (String) The ID of the project where the application should be deployed.
+- `status` (String) Do not set.
+Used for tracking application instance failures.